TEIC/website/src/activities/council/meetings/tei-technical-council-teleconference_2026-04-24.md

   * JT: It would be useful to identify a canonical home for it (as opposed to a one-time experiment by students that won't be updated).
  * EBB: We should be able to hand it to a SIG to keep updating it.
       * PRs and updating TBE could also be student projects.
 * MH: Does there need to be a consensus on what constitutes good TEI?
-      * All our current starting points are semi-adequate (for example, the Dictionary module when you’re working with a digital dictionary)
+* All our current starting points are semi-adequate (for example, the Dictionary module when you’re working with a digital dictionary).
 * We could be providing more and better starting points, so that people won’t have to resort to tei\_all.
 * MH: we can teach what a good starting point is; the first thing to teach would be how to select the most appropriate blueprint(s) to start from for your purposes.
 * RV: tei\_all wouldn't really work any more in the new system (too much dictated in it).
 But we do need something for general purpose / a reference implementation of the abstract model.
 Maybe more like TEI Lite.